Twin Cities Metro at a Glance

 When did Minneapolis Police encrypt their radios?

-Minneapolis Police began encrypting certain operations in the mid-2010s, with significant expansion following civil unrest in 2020.
-The department cited officer safety concerns, though critics note encryption coincided with increased scrutiny of police conduct.
+Minneapolis Police began encrypting certain operations in the mid-2010s.
+Encryption expanded significantly following civil unrest in 2020.
+The department cited officer safety, though the expansion coincided with a period of intense public scrutiny of MPD conduct.

 Are there any unencrypted agencies in the Twin Cities?

-Limited options remain.
-Some suburban departments and fire/EMS agencies maintain partially open communications.
-Dakota County Sheriff has only tactical channels encrypted.
-For the most current status, consult RadioReference's Minnesota ARMER pages.
+Options are limited.
+Some suburban departments and fire and EMS agencies maintain partially open communications.
+Dakota County Sheriff encrypts only tactical channels.
+For current status, check RadioReference's Minnesota ARMER pages.

 Where can I find Twin Cities scanner frequencies?

 The Twin Cities operates on the statewide ARMER system.
 Visit RadioReference.com and search for Hennepin County, Ramsey County, or Minnesota ARMER for current talkgroup listings.
-Note which talkgroups are marked as encrypted.
+Look for which talkgroups are marked as encrypted.